 The Northern Powergrid Group measures and publishes details of its own carbon footprint.
 It set and achieved a target of reducing that footprint by 5% in 2011 and has set a target to reduce its carbon footprint by a further 3.5% in 2012.
-The Company has fitted speed limiters to the vehicle fleet, trialled the use of an electric car for six months and extended the recycling of office waste to all major office sites.
+The Company has fitted speed limiters to the vehicle fleet and extended the recycling of office waste to all major office sites.
 In line with Ofgem's requirements, the Company has contributed to the sustainability agenda through public reporting on the carbon footprint of its business and, during 2011, achieved certification under CEMARS (the Certified Emissions Measurement and Reduction Scheme) that its measurement of its greenhouse gas emissions was in compliance with ISO 14064.